Mr-Kumar-Abhishek/sakura/README.md

     </a>
 </p>

-## Animus Invite link and support server
+## Sakura Invite link and siupport server
-* To invite Animus to your server : [Click Here](https://discordapp.com/api/oauth2/authorize?client_id=547321575993769984&permissions=392208&scope=bot)
+* To invite sakura to your server : [Click Here](https://discordapp.com/api/oauth2/authorize?client_id=926515646668365875&permissions=517544070208&scope=bot)
-* Join the support server for a demo : [Click Here](https://discord.gg/3nfQadt)
+* Join the support server for a demo : [Click Here](https://discord.gg/4VhGkaa4pu)

 ## Instructions to Host your own bot